-Our audit procedures related to the discount rate and forecasts of future revenue and operating margin used by management to estimate the fair value of the Tantan Reporting Unit included the following, among others:
+Our audit procedures related to the discount rate and forecasts of future revenue and operating margin used by management to estimate the fair value of the Tantan reporting unit included the following, among others:

-- We tested the effectiveness of controls over management's goodwill impairment evaluation, including those over the determination of the fair value of the Tantan Reporting Unit, such as controls related to management's selection of the discount rate and forecasts of future revenue and operating margin. - We evaluated management's ability to accurately forecast future revenues and operating margins by comparing actual results to management's historical forecasts. - We evaluated the reasonableness of management's revenue and operating margin forecasts by comparing the forecasts to: - Historical revenues and operating margins. - Internal communications to management and the Board of Directors. - With the assistance of our fair value specialists, we evaluated the reasonableness of the (1) valuation methodology and (2) discount rate by: - Testing the source information underlying the determination of the discount rate and the mathematical accuracy of the calculation. - Developing a range of independent estimates and comparing those to the discount rate selected by management.
+- We tested the effectiveness of controls over management's goodwill impairment evaluation, including those over the determination of the fair value of the Tantan reporting unit, such as controls related to management's selection of the discount rate and forecasts of future revenue and operating margin. - We evaluated management's ability to accurately forecast future revenues and operating margins by comparing actual results to management's historical forecasts. - We evaluated the reasonableness of management's revenue and operating margin forecasts by comparing the forecasts to: - Historical revenues and operating margins. - Internal communications to management and the Board of Directors. - External industry and market data, economic trends and the implication of potential changes in regulatory environment. - With the assistance of our fair value specialists, we evaluated the reasonableness of the (1) valuation methodology and (2) discount rate by: - Testing the source information underlying the determination of the discount rate and the mathematical accuracy of the calculation. - Developing a range of independent estimates and comparing those to the discount rate selected by management.

-/s/ Deloitte Touche Tohmatsu Certified Public Accountants LLP Beijing, the People's Republic of China April 27, 2021
+/s/ Deloitte Touche Tohmatsu Certified Public Accountants LLP Beijing, the People's Republic of China April 27, 2022